Someecards Logo

 petit_cochon

 NAH but I would personally find it impossible to allow the children of a man I loved to enter foster care.
-I know this is reddit, and we're all (probably) westerners who strongly believe in taking care of ourselves first and living our best lives and all that shit, but I urge you to consider another perspective.
+I know we're all (probably) westerners who strongly believe in taking care of ourselves first and living our best lives and all that s&^%, but I urge you to consider another perspective.

 themarshmallowdiva